mstksg/talks/lambdaconf-2017/dependent-types/dependent-types.md

 ## Implicit passing

+Explicitly passing singletons can be ugly.

+. . .

 ```haskell
 class SingI x where
     sing :: Sing x
 ```

+We can now recover the expressivity of the original function, and gain demand-driven shapes.

+. . .

 ```haskell
 randomNet :: forall m i hs o.
 (MonadRandom m, KnownNat i, SingI hs, KnownNat o)